 R.E.A.L.
 Discussion

 R.E.A.L.® DISCUSSION IS ON A MISSION to teach, measure, and celebrate discussion skills in our polarized, tech-centric world.
 Their research-based methods and programs have been used by 70+ schools and they are widely noted for being teacher-centric and offering “the best PD ever.”
-The Grauer Institute is thrilled to host the very first in-person R.E.A.L.® Discussion professional development opportunity.
+The Grauer Institute is thrilled to host this in-person R.E.A.L.® Discussion professional development opportunity.
+Whether you're a new teacher at an existing R.E.A.L.® school, or a teacher hoping to pilot R.E.A.L.® at your school, this immersive week is the best way to get those conversations started.

 Monday